 "When Jesus looked up and saw a great crowd coming toward him, he said to Philip, "Where shall we buy bread for these people to eat?"
 (6:5)

-Why exactly Filip?
+Why exactly Philip?

 Luke 9:10: "When the apostles returned, they reported to Jesus what they had done.
 Then he took them with him and they withdrew by themselves to a town called Bethsaida,"